-Appendix A: Other Boston Region Transportation-Planning Projects

-This appendix consists of brief descriptions of planning studies that will be conducted in the Boston Region Metropolitan Planning Organization (MPO) area by individual agencies, such as MassDOT and the MBTA, during FFY 2018.
-MPO funding will not be used for these studies, although in certain instances an agency or one of its consultants may contract with MPO staff (CTPS) to provide support for the preparation of an environmental impact report or a large-scale study.
-For these projects, CTPS support work is described in Chapters 4 through 7, with a cross-reference to the project listing in this appendix.
-Likewise, projects listed in this appendix indicate whether there is a CTPS component.
+Other Boston Region Transportation-Planning Projects This appendix consists of brief descriptions of planning studies that will be conducted in the Boston Region Metropolitan Planning Organization (MPO) area by individual agencies, such as the Massachusetts Department of Transportation (MassDOT) and the MBTA, during federal fiscal year (FFY) 2018.
+MPO discretionary funding will not be used for these studies, although in certain instances an agency or one of its consultants may contract with MPO staff-the Central Transportation Planning Staff (CTPS)-to provide support for the preparation of an environmental impact report or a large-scale study.
+For these projects, support work that will be conducted by CTPS is described in Chapters 4 through 7.
+Likewise, the project listings in this appendix indicate whether there are components of the projects that will be conducted by CTPS.
 The projects in this appendix are not subject to the MPO's public participation process.
 Rather, they follow their own public processes, some of which may be required by the Massachusetts Environmental Policy Act (MEPA).
-They are included here to provide a more complete picture of all the surface-transportation planning projects occurring in the region.
+They are included here to provide a more complete picture of all the surface-transportation-planning projects occurring in the region.